SRombauts/UEPlasticPlugin/README.md

 - add a setting to pass the --update option to "checkin"
 - add a setting to tell UE if Plastic SCM is configured to use "read-only flags" like Perforce
 - add support for partial checkin (like Gluon, for artists)

+### Abandonned as reserved for internal use by Epic Games with Perforce only
+- tags: get labels (used for crash when the full Engine is under Plastic SCM)
+- annotate: blame (used for crash when the full Engine is under Plastic SCM)

 #### Bugs
 - .12 Revert "Unchanged only" does nothing.